-Sends a node information query packet instead of an ICMP6 Echo Request to request the addresses which the host responds to.
+Sends a node information query packet instead of an ICMP6 echo request to request the addresses which the host responds to.
 Not all systems support node information query packets.
 This qualifier is only valid for MULTINET PING6.

-/DATA\LENGTH=number-of-bytes
+/DATA LENGTH=number-of-bytes

 Specifies the number of bytes of data to attach to ICMP Echo Request packets.
 If not specified, a reasonable default value is supplied.
-Increase the DATA LENGTH to check for gateways that do not fragment IP packets correctly.
+Increase the data length to check for gateways that do not fragment IP packets correctly.

 Enables socket-level debugging in the MultiNet kernel.
 This qualifier is usually only useful for debugging the MultiNet kernel.
+Debugging is off by default.